actionwatcher/MorseCodeX/README.md

 ## Latest Release V1.3.1.0

 Adds optional speed and tone randomization.
 Fix a bug introduced by V1.2 - not showing session data.
-In pileup mode tone randomization is enabled by default and selecting/deselecting tone randomization hase no effect.
+In pileup mode tone randomization is enabled by default and selecting/deselecting tone randomization has no effect.
 Speed randomization can be used in any traning mode.
 The speed is selected between 70% - 110 % of current speed.
 The score take into account actual speed.

 ## Latest Release V1.2.0.0